autonomio/astetik/README.md

 Pretty is a python library for producing publication quality descriptive statistics tables from a Pandas DataFrame.
 It uses very simple and extremely easy to edit html code to produce the result.

-Basically it does one thing (display publication quality descriptive stat tables), and does it really well:
+Basically it does one thing (display publication quality descriptive stat tables for three features at a time), and does it really well:

 [![Screen Shot 2016-11-04 at 18.37.44.png](https://s14.postimg.org/hnoexoujl/Screen_Shot_2016_11_04_at_18_37_44.png)](https://postimg.org/image/70uls9me5/)